elif-data/Churn-Analysis-with-R/Churn-Analysis.md

 ###

-Let’s package the above code as function:
+Let’s package the above code as a function:

 ``` r
 revenue_breakdown_viz <- function(col_name){